anderkve/paraprof/README.md

 1. Lay a regular grid over the projection dimensions; the rest are profiled at each grid point.
 2. Run a few global L-BFGS-B starts to find initial maxima.
 On later projections these are seeded from an in-memory pool built up by earlier projections, often skipping the global step entirely.
-3. Anchor a DE population (or a single L-BFGS-B start) at each promising cell.
+3. Anchor a DE population (or an initial point for L-BFGS-B optimization) at each promising cell.
 One population slot is filled with the highest-fitness past evaluation nearest the cell (proximity warm-start), so later projections inherit useful starting points.
 4. Optimize the profiled parameters at each active cell.
 L-BFGS-B cells also reuse the best already-converged neighbour's quasi-Newton history and its best profiled parameters as an alternative start, propagating local curvature outward.
 5. Activate the neighbours of high-likelihood cells, expanding the active set into the region of interest.
 6. Patching: re-test each cell with its neighbours' best profiled parameters and polish any improvement.
-7. Suspect recheck: cells whose profiled parameters look discontinuous compared to their neighbourhood are re-optimized from diverse seeds (non-suspect neighbours, an extended Chebyshev ring, the cross-projection pool).
-This breaks contiguous wrong-optimum strips that patching's fitness-only filter cannot escape.
+7. Suspect recheck: cells whose profiled parameters look discontinuous compared to their neighbourhood are re-optimized from diverse seed points.
+This breaks contiguous wrong-optimum strips that the fitness-only filter of the patching step cannot fix.
 8. Optionally refine the grid: interpolate the coarse grid to warm-start a finer one.

 Key code paths: `ProfileProjector` (`sampler.py`) holds state and configuration, `master_main()` (`master.py`) is the state machine, `worker_main()` (`worker.py`) is the evaluation loop, and `jobs/` contains the asynchronous optimization jobs.